paolofullone/Kafka/README.md

 ```yaml
 command: /bin/bash -c "sleep 60 && /opt/mssql-tools/bin/sqlcmd -S sqlserver -U sa -P Password123! -d master -i tmp/init.sql"
 ```

-## Real World Example

-In a real world example, you would have a Kafka cluster running in a cloud provider, and you would use a library like Confluent.Kafka to produce and consume messages.

-This solution of multiple consumers could be used to run multiple instances of the same consumer, or to run different consumers that process the same messages in different ways.
-We could have for example a repository reading millions of lines of a database and publishing them on a kafka topic, latter on our worker would read thos millions of lines and calculate brokerages for example and store the calculated values in a different database.
-This way we could have multiple workers doing the same job, or different jobs, and scaling horizontally.

-This is a very simple example, but it could be used in a real world scenario.
-The possibilities are endless.

 ## Conclusion